nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Target Users of Cher

-Cher is tailored specifically for **private school teachers** who are still managing attendance and contact information manually.
+Cher is tailored specifically for **private secondary school teachers** who are still managing attendance and contact information manually.
 This app is designed for educators who handle multiple classes and need a reliable, efficient way to track attendance and manage student contact information.
 Typical users include:

 - **Private school teachers** who wish to digitize their class management processes without the complexities of full-scale learning management systems.
 - **Tutors and small-class instructors** who handle individual or small-group sessions and need a straightforward tool to record student attendance and contact details.